 Join us for the Historic Preservation Officer (HPO) Basics course and CLG Workshop on Wednesday, January 16th at Real Places 2019!
 Learn more HERE.

-Now Accepting Letters of Intent for the FY19 CLG Grant Round
+Now Accepting Applications for the FY19 CLG Grant Round

 The FY19 CLG Grant Round is underway.
 Learn more about the CLG grant and apply HERE.
 Applications are due Monday, November 5, 2018.